Claiming a prize

 The information gathered may be used to write a press release sent to the media.
 In some cases, your stroke of luck could be advertised on Loto-Québec’s web site and intranet, on the digital displays at some of our points of sale and via any other communications network, including social media.

-- Loto-Québec Customer Service staff provide winner with guidance.
-In addition to receiving advice and documentation, millionaires are able to reach a Customer Service staff member by telephone.
-Furthermore, the staff member who greeted a top prize winner will place a follow-up call one month later to enquire about the winner’s new situation.
+- Loto-Québec's customer service representatives provide winners with guidance.
+In addition to receiving advice and documentation, millionaires are able to reach a customer service representative by telephone.
+Furthermore, the staff member who greeted a winner of a large amount will follow-up by telephone one month later to enquire about the winner's new situation.

 Although Loto-Québec reserves the right to publish, for advertising purposes, the name, region of residence and photograph of any winner, by virtue of the Act respecting access to documents held by public bodies and the protection of personal information (R.S.Q. c.
 A-2.1), the Corporation may not, under any circumstances, disclose any list of winners directly to the public.